-In July 2012, two members of the US Senate, Charles Grassley and Patrick Leahy, introduced proposed legislation to protect employees who report antitrust violations to federal officials.
-The Criminal Antitrust Anti-Retaliation Act (CAARA) would amend ACPERA to allow an employee who feels his or her employer has retaliated against him or her for reporting wrongful conduct to file a complaint with the Secretary of Labor.
-If the complaint is substantiated, the employee would be entitled to reinstatement, back pay and litigation costs, including attorney's fees.
-Unlike some whistle-blower statutes, the Grassley-Leahy proposal does not include financial incentives for employees to report wrongdoing.
-The 2012 iteration of CAARA died in a Senate Committee without a vote.
-The bill was reintroduced in 2013, and the Senate voted unanimously to pass the bill in November 2013.
-The bill was reintroduced in 2015 and unanimously passed by the Senate on 22 July 2015.
-The bill was reintroduced in 2017 and was passed by the Senate on 22 November 2017.
-The Antitrust Division has not taken a position on the legislation, apparently believing that whistle-blowers are protected by existing federal law.
+Signed into law in December 2020, the Criminal Antitrust Anti-Retaliation Act (CAARA) amends ACPERA to allow an employee who feels his or her employer has retaliated against him or her for reporting wrongful conduct to file a complaint with the Secretary of Labor.
+If the complaint is substantiated, the employee is entitled to reinstatement, back pay and litigation costs, including attorney's fees.
+Unlike some whistle-blower statutes, CAARA does not include financial incentives for employees to report wrongdoing.